pengzhenghao/pengzhenghao.github.io/_pages/about.md

 <p>    </p>

 Hi there!
-I’m a final-year PhD student in Computer Science at UCLA, advised by [Professor Bolei Zhou](https://boleizhou.github.io).
+I’m a final-year PhD student in Computer Science at UCLA, advised by [Prof. Bolei Zhou](https://boleizhou.github.io).
 Before UCLA, I earned my MPhil in the Multimedia Lab at the Chinese University of Hong Kong, and my Bachelor’s at Shanghai Jiao Tong University.

 I am building agents that can reason about the world, align with human intent, and adapt in real time.
-Over the past 7 years, I’ve explored a wide spectrum of agent learning techniques: multi-agent RL, human-in-the-loop learning, and large-scale training.
+Over the past 7 years, I’ve explored a wide spectrum of agent learning techniques: Reinforcement Learning (RL), multi-agent RL, human-in-the-loop learning, and simulation.

 **Goal:** Physically-grounded, aligned and versatile robots.